Planning a National Park Road Trip, Are We?

 Summary | California Road Trip Route

-This route might look a bit crazy (ok, really crazy) but it’s actually the fastest route through the parks and is absolutely gorgeous.
+This route might look a bit wild (ok, really wild) but it’s actually the fastest route through the parks and is absolutely gorgeous.

 For this trip we recommend starting in Las Vegas (usually great rental & flight prices) with a first stop of Death Valley National Park and final stop of Redwood National Park before flying out of Crescent City.